 In a beautiful and impressive service Pastor Torkelson read the words of Scripture concerning the new life into which Sister Luke was about to enter, and the old life which she was laying aside.
-Does not the Lord promise that He will remember our sins no more; that the gloom of death with the promise of the resurrection.
+Does not the Lord promise that He will remember our sins no more; that He will cast them into the depths of the sea?